Semrush helps you:

 Going back to my SEO copywriting post, you can see that I include that keyword early on in my title tag:

-SEO copywriting – Post title
+SEO copywriting – Keyword in title tag

 (In fact, my title tag starts off with that term.)